-Dissection Tools: Okay to Good.
+Dissection Tools: Okay.
 Reserving your handslot for this is a tough ask for most investigators that frequently evade or fight.
 That being said, this is really easy to fill up (no limit like on the Hawk-Eye Cam) and there are no alternatives that do the same job, so this does have potential.

 Empirical Hypothesis(C): Staple.
 This seems to be an insane card to me even at level 0 due to how easy it is to accumulate tokens on this.
 Just a few XP go a long way to make it almost trivial to fulfill each round.
 This is kinda a slotless Lucky Cigarette Case at level zero and scales up from there.
 Nuts.

 Bizarre Diagnosis: Okay to Good.
 I wish this was flexible enough to also allow horror healing.
-It’s just a bit too narrow for my tastes, but the icons are good and if this does something like bringing your Guard Dog(2) up to full again you will love it.
+It’s just a bit too narrow for my tastes, but the icons are good and this does heal a big chunk.
+Bringing your Guard Dog(2) up to full again and healing your trauma are great uses for it.

-Lab Coat(1): Good to Excellent.
+Lab Coat(1): Good.
 This is virtually +1 to a test every turn, with some extra utility against 13th Vision.
 If you managed to drop the difficulty to 1 or 0, this effect even beats the tentacle token.
-Only works on Seeker assets, but especially now that there’s a Fingerprint Kit(4) there’s good ways to use it.
+Only works on Seeker assets, which makes it narrow in applications, but especially now that there’s a Fingerprint Kit(4) and the Grim Memoir there are some good ways to use it.
 Only takes the body slot, too.

 Orphic Theory(1): Good.
 This is a useful ability with a good amount of uses.
 Capable of dealing with a wide variety of problems.